refinedev/refine/documentation/docs/guides-and-concepts/data-provider/graphql.md

 ```

 :::info
 We used [strapi-graphql](https://github.com/pankod/refine/tree/master/packages/strapi-graphql) server for this guide.
-You can customize your data provider for your own graphql server.
+You can customize your data provider for your own GraphQL server.
 :::

 ## Usage